nimiq/ledger-api/transport-comparison.md

   should disable U2F support in our app in the future.

 Special characteristics:
+- Not compatible with the newest Chrome Versions anymore.
 - Causes native Windows security popups in Windows 10.
 These have to be ignored without clicking cancel on them.
 - Causes Firefox internal popup in Firefox which should also be ignored.
 - Although Firefox for Android supports U2F according to caniuse.com it does not seem to be compatible with this api.